 - Multiple Myeloma;

-- Myelodysplastic syndromes associated with intermediate – very high IPSS-R scores
+- Myelodysplastic syndromes associated with intermediate, high or very high revised international prognostic scoring system (IPSS-R) scores

-- Autologous bone marrow transplants or blood stem cell support associated with high dose chemotherapy for the following (list may not be all-inclusive):
+- Autologous bone marrow transplants or blood stem cell support associated with high dose chemotherapy for the following:

 - Acute leukemias;